Quality or Quantity? On Data Scale and Diversity in Adapting Large Language Models for Low-Resource Translation: Abstract

 \section{Abstract}

-Despite the recent popularity of Large Language Models (LLMs) in Machine Translation (MT), their performance in low-resource translation still lags significantly behind Neural Machine Translation (NMT) models.
-In this paper, we explore what it would take to adapt LLMs for low-resource settings.
-In particular, we re-examine the role of two factors: a) the importance and application of parallel data, and b) diversity in Supervised Fine-Tuning (SFT).
-Recently, parallel data has been shown to be less important for MT using LLMs than in previous MT research.
-Similarly, diversity during SFT has been shown to promote significant transfer in LLMs across languages and tasks.
-However, for low-resource LLM-MT, we show that the opposite is true for both of these considerations: a) \emph{parallel data} is critical during both pretraining and SFT, and b) diversity tends to cause \emph{interference}, not transfer.
-Our experiments, conducted with 3 LLMs across 2 low-resourced language groups - indigenous American and North-East Indian - reveal consistent patterns in both cases, underscoring the generalizability of our findings.
-We believe these insights will be valuable for scaling to massively multilingual LLM-MT models that can effectively serve lower-resource languages.
+Despite the recent popularity of Large Language Models (LLMs) in Machine Translation (MT), their performance in low-resource languages (LRLs) still lags significantly behind Neural Machine Translation (NMT) models.
+In this work, we explore what it would take to adapt LLMs for the low-resource setting.
+Particularly, we re-examine the role of two factors: a) the importance and application of parallel data, and b) diversity in Supervised Fine-Tuning (SFT).
+Recently, parallel data has seen reduced use in adapting LLMs for MT, while data diversity has been embraced to promote transfer across languages and tasks.
+However, for low-resource LLM-MT, we show that the opposite is true for both considerations: a) \emph{parallel data} is critical during both pre-training and SFT; b) diversity tends to cause \emph{interference} instead of transfer.
+Our experiments with three LLMs across two low-resourced language groups---Indigenous American and North-East Indian---reveal consistent trends, underscoring the generalizability of our findings.
+We believe these insights will be valuable for scaling to massively multilingual LLM-MT models that can effectively serve LRLs.